jerrysu/CodePath-Yelp/README.md

   * Uses CoreLocation to enable location-aware searches and show user's location in the map view.
   * Created an animated loading indicator using Yelp's logo with `UIImage.animatedImageName`
+  * I implemented many of the searching and browsing features in the map view as well.
+Moving the map will show a "Redo Search In This Area" button which will use the bounds of the map view to perform a Yelp search.

 ### Installation